DanyMariaLee/data_eng_bootcamp_0/README.md

 # Congratulations, you are a junior Data Engineer at Superstore!

-We begin from creating cluster using Azure Databricks On the left hand side at the tab bar: `Create -> Cluster -> enter name, change "Terminate after" to 30 min -> Change Max Workers onto 4 -> choose tech spec of cluster as per screenshot -> click Create Cluster`
+We begin from creating cluster using Azure Databricks On the left hand side at the tab bar: `Create -> Cluster -> enter name -> choose tech spec of cluster as per screenshot -> click Create Cluster`

 ![Image](./pictures/create_cluster.png)